 The negative effects of gender homophily have been identified elsewhere including among US physicians in referring specialists to Medicare patients.
 In this case, since most referrals are still made by male physicians, biased referrals lower demand for female specialists.
 Since specialists tend to earn more than primary care physicians, this behavior significantly contributes to the average gendered earnings gap among physician specialists.

 The simple solution in both cases, for VCs and physicians alike, would be to increase the numbers of women at the decision-making level.
-However, at a more fundamental level, in order to counter the persistent effects of homophily, increased exposure to diversity as well as increased availability and use of metrics and assessments would allow for ‘choices’ to develop based on a broader range of criteria rather than sticking with ‘sameness’ over potential.
+However, at a more fundamental level, in order to counter the persistent effects of homophily, increased exposure to diversity as well as increased availability and use of metrics and assessments would allow for ‘choices’ to develop based on a broader range of criteria that go beyond superficial similarities.